 If you study a martial art seriously, you put a lot of time and effort and money into it.

-In order to justify all of the time we spend, on some level, we have to believe that the martial arts style we've chosen is the ONE style that's best (at least, best for our goals).
+In order to justify all of the time we spend, on some level, we have to believe that the martial arts style we've chosen is the ONE style that's the absolute best (at least, best for our goals).

 In order to justify our decision, not only do we need to believe in the virtues, utility, and effectiveness of what we study, but we also have to believe the alternate martial arts styles around us that we chose NOT to study are not as good.
 We need to believe that our way is the best way.

 Add in ego... and well... you get into the Style Wars.

 It is the rare martial arts animal indeed who has not at one time engaged in this debate.
 I know many of us try to say, "They're all good, it depends on who you are and what your goals are".
 I'm with you, I really am, but those of us who say that (and mean it) are a minority.